SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 }
 ```

-- In `binary tree` class we will declare the root as an attribute, create constructor.
+- In `binary tree` class we will declare the root as an attribute, create constructor, create traversal operations/functions to print the nodes values.

-- In `main` we will create node, create a tree of nodes, traversal operations/functions.
+- In `main` we will create node, create a tree of nodes, perform traversal operations/functions.

 ```java